 Worship services are as follows: Catholic Mass is celebrated at 7 p.m. on Sunday.
 Islamic Services are held on Friday.
 Jewish Shabbat services are offered on Friday.
 Protestant services are held on Wednesday evenings.

 Computers for Students - Mobile Computing Device Program

 Incoming full-time students will receive, as part of their tuition, a state-of-the-art mobile computing device for use on and off campus, which will be theirs to keep upon graduation.

 The Student Helpdesk (a.k.a.
-Laptop Central), is located in the Bello Center, in an area behind the Reference Desk (enter hallway to left of Reference Desk).
+Laptop Central) is located on the 2nd Floor of the Unistructure - Rotunda.
 Laptop Central is the main point of contact for all students when they have issues or questions regarding their mobile device, use of University websites, network, or any other technology needs.
 As an officially certified repair center, it can provide same-day service for repairs since most replacement parts are housed on-site.
-Hours of operation: M-Th, 10 am to 7 pm, Fri, 10 am to 4:30 pm, and Sun, 12 to 6 pm.
+Hours of operation: M-Th, 8:30 am to 7 pm; Fri, 8:30 am to 4:30 pm; and Sun, 3pm to 6 pm

-Technicians in Laptop Central also provide support for the Residence Hall computer network.
+Technicians in Laptop Central also provide tier 1 support for the Residence Hall wireless network.

 Wireless connectivity is available throughout the entire campus.

 College students experience great challenges and adjustments in both their academic and personal lives.
 Many new and important decisions are made during these years.
 Change is constant, and stress often accompanies these new experiences.